Claude’s blog: everything but the cafeine

 Hugo: Recurring events with iCalendar support

 A recurring event In the Hacker Space Trójmiasto, which I a visit when I’m in town, there are regular events.
 We were looking for a way to put these events on the (Hugo) website.
-This is easy enough for simple events that happen occasionally (just hard-code the dates), but we had some extra requirements (two for the end-user, and two technical requirements): An easy way to define recurring meetings (like the monthly picnic, or the bi-weekly board-meeting).
+This is easy enough for simple events that happen occasionally (just hard-code the dates), but we had some extra requirements (two for the end-user, and two technical requirements):

 How to export from Blender to X3D with textures